zxtNX/zxtNX/README.md

 # Who is this random guy?!
 Uh.
 Don't say that!
-"Hello world", I'm an aspiring Anti-Cheat Engineer with a strong passion for game security and internals.
-Currently honing my skills by developing and analyzing cheats to understand potential vulnerabilities and devise robust defenses.
+"Hello world", I'm an aspiring malware/vulnerability hunter with a strong passion for security and internals.
+Currently honing my skills by developing and analyzing softwares to understand potential vulnerabilities and devise robust defenses by exploring, digging and simulating various exploit methods while learning internals.

-By exploring, digging and simulating various cheating methods while learning internals, I aim without a bot (did you get this one? ;) ;) ;) funny?...) to create secure and enjoyable gaming environments.

-Eager to enhance, create, and harden systems that will help us get rid of cheaters.
+Eager to enhance, create, and harden systems that will help us get an edge from threats and APTs.

 # Refining Expertise